leaviki90/QA-Portfolio/README.md

 Welcome to my QA portfolio repository.

 ## Directory Structure
-- `TestCases/`: Contains detailed test cases for various features.
-- `BugReports/`: Includes reports on bugs found during testing.
-- `Improvements/`: Proposals for potential improvements to applications.
-- `API-Tests/`: Contains tests for various API requests:
+- `API-Tests/`: Contains tests for various API requests.
   - `GET`: Test for retrieving resources.
   - `PUT`: Test for updating resources.
   - `POST`: Test for creating resources.
   - `DELETE`: Test for deleting resources.
   - `PATCH`: Test for partially updating resources.
+- `BugReports/`: Includes reports on bugs found during testing.
+- `images/`: Directory for storing images related to the project.
+- `Improvements/`: Proposals for potential improvements to applications.
+- `MobileBugs/`: Contains bug reports specific to the mobile application City & Me.
 - `SQL-Queries/`: Contains SQL queries and related documentation.
+- `TestCases/`: Contains detailed test cases for various features.

 ## How to Use
 Navigate through the directories to review test cases, bug reports, and improvement proposals.
+Additionally, there are sections for SQL queries, API testing documentation, and City & Me mobile bugs.
 Each file is documented in Markdown format for easy readability.
-Additionally, there are sections for SQL queries and API testing documentation.

 ## API Collection